saguijs/sagui/README.md

 In contrast with configuration, the extension is executed as the **last step in the plugin chain**, allowing the user to overwrite or add any extra configuration.

-## Under the hood

-Sagui is made possible by a bunch of pretty awesome projects:

 ## Development

 To develop the tool locally, we will need to resort to a combination of a global [npm link](https://docs.npmjs.com/cli/link) and local links in projects.